hawc2/text-analysis-with-python/README.md

 ## Text Mining with Python

 For a user-friendly tool to learn the basics of text mining, check out [Voyant](https://voyant-tools.org/).
-There's also a book that guides you through using Voyant, [Hermeneutica](https://mitpress.mit.edu/books/hermeneutica).
+There's also a book that guides you through using Voyant: check out the online version of [Hermeneutica](http://hermeneuti.ca/).
 Another cool web-based tool that walks you through cleaning your texts is [Lexos](http://lexos.wheatoncollege.edu/upload).

 In the Python programming language, only a few powerful libraries are necessary to achieve interesting results.
 The [Natural Language Toolkit](https://www.nltk.org) is a reliable library for text mining.
 The [NLTK Book](https://www.nltk.org/book/) guides you through the basic operations and functions.
 A [hands-on NLTK tutorial](https://github.com/hb20007/hands-on-nltk-tutorial) has also been created using Jupyter Notebooks.

 In this workshop, we'll use a combination of in-built Python functions, NLTK, [Textblob](https://textblob.readthedocs.io/en/dev/), [Spacy](https://spacy.io/), and Gensim to process and clean text data.
+We also use the Python library, `re` - to learn more about regular expressions, visit https://regexr.com/ and try out the [Regex Crossword](https://regexcrossword.com/).

 ### Topic Modeling